placesapps/Longhorn-MS-Clone/content/articles/2019-07-15-managed-cpp/index.md

 static extern int ShellAbout(IntPtr hWnd, string szApp, string szOtherStuff, IntPtr hIcon);
 {{</highlight>}}

-Rather than go through and create all these redefinitions - which may also expose information that was limited before to private internal-only header files - using Managed C++ allowed MS to simply reference native functions in much the same way as they would in native C++, for example in this toy program:
+Rather than go through and create all these redefinitions - which may also expose information that was limited before to private internal-only header files - using Managed C++ allowed MS to simply reference native functions in much the same way as they would in native C++, for example in this toy program (this is C++/CLI rather than MC++, which doesn't have the gcnew keyword):

 {{<highlight cpp>}}
+#include <string>
 #include "windows.h"
 #include "shellapi.h"

 #pragma comment(lib, "shell32.lib")

 using namespace System;

+const char* show_shell_about()
+{
+    return ShellAbout(NULL, L"C++/CLI Sandbox", L"Hi from the Experience Longhorn project", NULL) == TRUE
+        ?
+"True"
+        : "False";
+}

 int main()
 {
-    bool result = ShellAbout(NULL, L"C++/CLI Sandbox", L"Hi from the Experience Longhorn project", NULL);
-    System::Console::WriteLine("Result: " + result.ToString());
+    auto result = show_shell_about();
+    System::Console::Write("Result: ");
+    System::Console::WriteLine(gcnew System::String(result));

     return 0;
 }

 {{</highlight>}}

 This would have likely been considered a huge benefit to the Shell team which, with strict performance goals, were likely to be passing across the native / managed boundary quite frequently.
-Unlike C#, it also allows you to have a "mixed-mode" DLL, which contains both native and managed code.
+Unlike C#, this also allows you to have a "mixed-mode" library or executable, which contains both unmanaged and managed code.

+If you were to decompile the compiled version of the toy program above, you'd note some key differences from typical .NET executables.
+Using an IL decompiler, such as dnSpy, you'd notice that a lot of placeholder classes and structs that represent various structures defined in the Windows SDK headers.
+In a <Module> class, you'd find the methods that were in the global namespace, such as the `main()` and `show_shell_about()` from the toy program above.
+In here is our ShellAboutW() import stub, that dnSpy decompiles to the following C#:

+{{<highlight csharp>}}
+[SuppressUnmanagedCodeSecurity]
+[DllImport("", CallingConvention = CallingConvention.StdCall, SetLastError = true)]
+[MethodImpl(MethodImplOptions.Unmanaged)]
+internal unsafe static extern int ShellAboutW(HWND__*, char*, char*, HICON__*);
+{{</highlight>}}

+The `show_shell_about()` method decompiles as so:

+{{<highlight csharp>}}
+internal unsafe static sbyte* show_shell_about()
+{
+  return ref (<Module>.ShellAboutW(null, (char*)(&<Module>.?A0x37975f1f.unnamed-global-1), (char*)(&<Module>.?A0x37975f1f.unnamed-global-0), null) != 1)
+    ? ref <Module>.?A0x37975f1f.unnamed-global-3
+    : ref <Module>.?A0x37975f1f.unnamed-global-2;
+}
+{{</highlight>}}

+You can see that the strings have been pulled out into the executables' `.rdata` (read-only data) section and that .NET refers to them simply using automatically generated fields.

+If you were to open this executable in a more typical decompiler, such as IDA Pro in PE mode, you'd see that unlike typical P/Invokes, a MC++ reference is also included in the imports table of the executable.

+### Okay, but what does it all mean?

+Well, Managed C++ came with some issues that Microsoft tried to rectify with C++/CLI.
+In particular, their overloading of the `new` keyword made it more difficult as to which objects would be collected by the managed garbage collector, and which objects had to be cleaned up manually by the developer.
+The potential outcome of such confusion would be that some objects never got collected or cleaned up, introducing a memory leak.
+Certainly, it is quite possible to introduce memory leaks in purely managed code, though not in the same way, but it does strike me that this is possibly a major contributing factor to Longhorn's well documented problems in this area.
+It's also noteworthy that they made the C++/CLI changes in line with the .NET 2.0 / Visual Studio 2005 release, after the Longhorn reset.